tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 **_Digital Project Manager_**
 [Vidii Co.](https://www.vidii.co/)
 Columbia, SC (Aug 2016 to October 2018)
-* Responsible for growing user traction, managing social-media campaigns, and identifying opportunities to build new channels /partnerships in the digital-media space
+* Responsible for growing user traction, managing social-media campaigns, and identifying opportunities to build new channels/partnerships in the digital-media space
 * Developed, monitored, and controlled marketing, project budget, and campaign logistics
 * Managed a team of digital growth hackers, capturing marketing information, and releasing content on mobile apps
 * Drafted and edited logic, sequencing, and creative content for [Bandwagon chatbot](link:https://www.facebook.com/TheBandwagonFanClub/)